-Ever since we returned from Israel a few weeks ago, everyone has been curiously asking how was our trip?
+Ever since we returned from Israel a few weeks ago, everyone has been curiously asking how our trip was?
 As I have been processing all that transpired, I have decided to write down my personal and spiritual reflections of the journey.

 We landed in Tel Aviv the next morning.
 From our approach to the Ben-Gurion Airport and our quick flyover the Judean Hills below Jerusalem, it was obvious that much had changed since my last brief visit for my sister’s wedding in 1996.
 Towering buildings, massive freeway structures, commercial and industrial developments, and rail lines covered the landscape.
 Israel had become a developed nation in the thirty-three years since my return to the U.S. in 1984.

-Walking through the jet way and into the airport, the details of this newly developed country further emerged.
+Walking through the jetway and into the airport, the details of this newly developed country further emerged.
 It was incredible.
 No longer did we have to walk down onto a scorching hot tarmac to enter the country.
-No, we were able to remain in an air conditioned tunnel that sheltered us new arrivals from the oppressive heat outside.
+No, we were able to remain in an air-conditioned tunnel that sheltered the new arrivals from the oppressive heat outside.
 Yes, Israel is hot!
 And not just the ambient air temperatures, but the combination of humidity and the incredible penetrating strength of the sun took me by surprise.
 Summer comes quickly to Israel, and late May was already hotter than July in Washington D.C.
-Wear sun screen and a hat or you will burn your skin the first day outside.
+Wear sunscreen and a hat, or you will burn your skin the first day outside.

-Kim and I decided to visit the country Israeli style, although most Israelis actually vacation outside of Israel since it’s considerably cheaper.
-Israel charges its citizens a seventeen-percent VAT tax, but exempts foreigners.
-That’s completely backwards I felt.
+Kim and I decided to visit Israeli style, although most Israelis vacation outside of Israel since it’s considerably cheaper.
+Israel charges its citizens a seventeen-percent VAT tax but exempts foreigners.
+That’s completely backward, I felt.
 Why not charge the tourists and spare the Israelis?
 As I quickly learned, everything in Israel is just more complicated.
 We met several Israelis who had lived in the United States for a short while.
 They marveled at how simple and inexpensive it was to live here.
-Still, Israel was their home, and from a distance past, it was mine also.
-So we avoided joining a tour group, and instead chose the freedom of renting a car and staying in small villages and boutique hotels nestled amongst the Israeli people.
+Still, Israel was their home, and from a distant past, it was mine also.
+So, we avoided joining a tour group and instead chose the freedom of renting a car and staying in small villages and boutique hotels nestled amongst the Israeli people.

-Kim had never been to Israel before, and I really wanted her to experience the land and her people first hand.
-Sadly I feel that most tourists often remain confined to their air conditioned busses, five-star hotels, and overly sanitized tourist attractions.
+Kim had never been to Israel before, and I wanted her to experience the land and her people firsthand.
+Sadly, I feel that most tourists often remain confined to their air-conditioned buses, five-star hotels, and overly sanitized tourist attractions.
 Instead, we drove through the cities and towns, stopping to buy food at grocery stores and small hole-in-the-wall eateries.
-Kim insisted I practice my Hebrew as much as possible, which was generally doable outside of Tel Aviv and Jerusalem where fewer people were bilingual.
+Kim insisted I practice my Hebrew as much as possible, which was generally doable outside of Tel Aviv and Jerusalem, where fewer people were bilingual.

 But there was a disturbing side to Tel Aviv.
 Kim and I were shocked to see gay pride flags and banners flying everywhere, especially in public places.
-We didn’t see any obvious signs of drug usage like we had recently experienced in Seattle, but a quick online search revealed that Tel Aviv is plagued with opiates, especially heroin, and with a population of just over one-million people, it has more than three-hundred recognized brothels.
+We didn’t see any obvious signs of drug usage as we had recently experienced in Seattle, but a quick online search revealed that Tel Aviv is plagued with opiates, especially heroin, and with a population of just over one million people, it has more than three-hundred recognized brothels.
 In contrast, Nevada only has nineteen.
-What became even more disturbing was the information about its victims, mostly poor young women, many of whom are under aged that have been lured into the sex trade by false dreams of instant prosperity.
+What became even more disturbing was the information about its victims, mostly poor young women, many of whom are underaged that have been lured into the sex trade by false dreams of instant prosperity.
 The Jewish people need our prayers, and they especially need their Messiah.